University of Washington Email Policy

 Don't Use Email - Collaborate Via the Web

-Consider using an online collaboration tool such as Slack, MS Teams, SharePoint, or Google Docs for projects/meetings rather than using email.
+Consider using an online collaboration tool such as Slack, MS Teams, or SharePoint for projects/meetings rather than using email.
 These tools compile all the information, written and received, by its users in one location.
 All notes, drafts, conversation, and meeting minutes may be stored on the tool.
 Remember that information stored on web collaboration tools are subject to public records requests, audits, and litigation and must be retained and later deleted as per an approved retention schedule.

 Section 6: What Are My Responsibilities as a Manager?